Schuteros/rusted/README.md

 A Linux Desktop Enviroment (DE) written in Rust programming language (Rust).
 Let's see where it goes! ((The project will be stopped for some time to learn more about linux))

 ## To-do list for minimal working version
-1. Find information and lay down the structure needed for basic Linux DE
-2. Find crates which can help us on the way
-3. Good luck for all of us!
+1. Create WM (Window Manager) code with winit crate which will open on the start a window with rust-based terminal.
+2. Make a shortcut which let's user to toggle on/off terminal window
+3. Make a handler which resolves opening of new windows
+4. Enable window resizing graphically

 ### Structure of Lindux DE
 1. Window manager - windows display information, applications, erros, etc.
 2. Menu - allows access to different applications or settings trough Graphical User Interface (GUI).
-3. Icons - graphical representation of button whuich is shortcut to application or other things.
+3. Icons - graphical representation of button which is shortcut to application or other things.
-4. Widgets
-5. Tabs
+4. Widgets - panels with different kind of functions (something like Gnome Extensions)

 ### Elements of interaction
 1. Cursor